top of page

 "Risky, passionate criticism....A brilliant and refreshingly unprofessional book." - Ben Lerner, The Paris Review

-"It is nothing short of a perfect book, one that understands how poetry can transform one’s life." - Juliana Spahr
+"It is nothing short of a perfect book, one that understands how poetry can transform one’s life." - Juliana Spahr, winner of the 2026 Pulitzer Prize for Poetry

 Boston Globe, Best Books of 2021